Fitzpatrick Hotel in downtown Washington, Georgia. Photo by Chris Greer

 Rolater Park is located just off the revitalized village square, known as Veterans Plaza, which is home to charming shops like the Peddler, which sells home decor such as oil paintings, lamps, and prints.

-Tourists may stay at the welcoming Tumlin House Bed & Breakfast and also enjoy access to the multi-use Georgia Pinhoti Trail System, which connects long-distance trails in Alabama to the Appalachian Trail.
+Adventurers will enjoy exploring the multi-use Georgia Pinhoti Trail System, which connects long-distance trails in Alabama to the Appalachian Trail.

 Located less than 35 miles southwest of Atlanta, Chattahoochee Hills is one of the metro area's newest cities, incorporated in December 2007 and home to more than 2,200 residents.
 Chattahoochee Hills comprises 40,000 protected acres of rural land that are being developed slowly using environmentally sound practices.

 At the heart of this development is Serenbe, a 1,000-acre community with four hamlets; each hamlet features EarthCraft and LEED-certified homes, as well as commercial centers offering shopping and dining, cultural events, and health and wellness activities.

 It's also home to Serenbe Farms, a source for local organic food, that was named as one of the Best Farms in Every State by Food & Wine in 2020.

 Once a great port, Darien is now a quiet fishing town of 1,880 people situated 50 miles south of Savannah.
 Oglethorpe-designed squares, framed by stately churches and historic homes, welcome visitors to the second-oldest planned city in Georgia.